Legislative Assembly of Queensland: Parliament House

 The Queensland Legislative Assembly sits in Parliament House in the Brisbane central business district.
 The building was completed in 1891.
 The lower house chamber is decorated dark green in the traditional Westminster style.
 The chamber once featured central tables which divided two rows of elevated benches on each side.
 The room is now configured in a U-shape away from the Speaker's chair with three rows of benches that have their own desks and microphones.

 Distribution of seats

-As of October 2024, the LNP (Liberal National Party) has 52/93 seats and formed majority government within the unicameral chamber.
+As of November 2025, the LNP (Liberal National Party) has 53 out of the 93 seats and makes up a majority government.

-As of October 2024, the composition of Parliament is:
+As of May 2026, the composition of Parliament is: